abinit/abinit/doc/tutorial/eph4zpr.md

 A typical workflow for ZPR calculations requires the following steps:

 1. **GS calculation** to obtain the WFK and the DEN file.
+   The $\kk$-mesh should be dense enough to converge electronic and vibrational properties.
    Remember to set [[prtpot]] to 1 to produce the file with the KS potential required for the Sternheimer method.

 2. **DFPT calculations** for all the IBZ $\qq$-points corresponding to the *ab-initio* [[ddb_ngqpt]] mesh used to perform the Fourier interpolation of the dynamical matrix and of the DFPT potentials.
-   In the simplest case, the DFPT run uses the WFK produced in step #1 and the $\qq$-mesh is a submesh of the $\kk$-mesh Remember to compute $\epsilon^{\infty}$, $Z^*$ and $Q^*$.
+   In the simplest case, the DFPT run uses the WFK produced in step #1 provided the $\qq$-mesh is a submesh of the GS $\kk$-mesh.
+   Remember to compute $\epsilon^{\infty}$, $Z^*$ and $Q^*$.

-3. **NSCF computation** of a WFK file on a denser $\kk$-mesh containing the wavevectors for which phonon-induced QP corrections are wanted.
-This part will use the DEN file produced in step #1.
+3. **NSCF computation** of a WFK file on a much denser $\kk$-mesh containing the wavevectors for which phonon-induced QP corrections are wanted.
+This job will use the DEN file produced in step #1.
-   Remember to include enough empty states so that it is possible to perform convergence studies wrt [[nband]].
+   Remember to include enough empty states so that it is possible to perform convergence studies wrt [[nband]] afterwards.

 4. **Merge the partial DDB and POT files** with *mrgddb* and *mrgdvdb*, respectively